Vegan alternatives for baking and cooking

 The good news is, today there are brilliant alternatives out there that mean you needn’t sacrifice taste.

-Here’s a few popular vegan swaps you can use if you’re thinking about trying to eat vegan.
+Here are a few popular vegan swaps you can use if you’re thinking about trying to eat vegan.

 In recent years dozens of new plant-based milks have been developed that are tasty and vegan.
 Oat milk, almond milk and soy milk are all popular and can be found in most supermarkets and used for everything from cooking to adding a splash of milk to your tea.
+Find out more about the alternatives to milk here.

 There are so many great vegan cheese options on the market you could hardly notice you’re not eating real cheese.
 There are almond milk cream cheeses that are great for spreads and cheesecakes, while Violife’s Prosociano Wedge is a great alternative to parmesan.